NeilSamuelPulukuri/MSBA-Career-Capstone-1/README.md

 Josh Hawley - Josh was in charge of implementing the XG Boost model and conducting hyperparameter tuning.

 Kushal Ram Tayi - Kushal's tasks included building the Logistic model, calculating the Variance Inflation Factor (VIF), and using penalized LASSO regression to address multicollinearity.

+### Individual Contribution

+I was given the task of data cleaning and modelling the Random Forest model.
+Since the dataset was huge, the data cleaning took forever.
+I started off by checking the target variable to inspect for class imbalance and found out that there were more people who were less likely to default compared those who are more likely to default.
+Then I applied Downsampling to deal with the issue of class imbalance.
+Next was to remove the clumns with high percentage of null values and I removed those columns which had more than 45 % null values.
+Then came imputation where I used median to impute the null values for numerical columns and mode for categorical columns.
+Then I used One Hot encoding to convert the categorical columns to numerical columns.
+Then finally I ensured that the same steps are followed for the test data.
+Coming to modelling I was given the task for building a Random Forest Model.
+Well this was easy the only difficult rather time consuming part was hyper parameter tuning whcih took forever to run to get to know the best parameters through GridSearch.
+Overall I can say that data cleaning was tough and I also believe that it is the most time consuming part of a machine learning project.

 ### Conclusion